National Network for Manufacturing Innovation (NNMI)

 As sustainable manufacturing innovation hubs, IMIs will create, showcase, and deploy new capabilities, new products, and new processes that can impact commercial production.
 They will build workforce skills at all levels and enhance manufacturing capabilities in companies large and small.
 Institutes will draw together the best talents and capabilities from all the partners to build the proving grounds where innovations flourish and to help advance American domestic manufacturing.

 In his 2013 State of the Union Address, the President acted to sustain and build on this momentum toward ensuring that “the next revolution in manufacturing is made right here in America.”

 He announced taking immediate steps, through executive action, to launch three manufacturing institutes aligned with the missions of the Departments of Defense (Digital Manufacturing and Design Innovation and Lightweight and Modern Metals Innovation Institutes) and Energy, which will provide the bulk of federal funds.
-At the same time, the Administration will work with Congress to establish a truly nationwide network, of up to 15 additional manufacturing institutes, each one focusing on advanced manufacturing technology challenges and opportunities identified by U.S. industry and collaborators in open solicitations and funding competitions.
+At the same time, the Administration will work with Congress to establish a truly nationwide network of manufacturing institutes, each one focusing on advanced manufacturing technology challenges and opportunities identified by U.S. industry and collaborators in open solicitations and funding competitions.

 Listen to Gene Sperling, Director of the National Economic Council, explain in 60 seconds why these innovation institutes are an important part of the President’s strategy to invest in manufacturing.